Exceptional veterinary care for happy, healthy pets in Cairns

 Cairns Southside Dog Vaccinations

-Canine Leptospirosis Dog Vaccinations
+Leptospirosis Dog Vaccinations

-Canine leptospirosis is a serious bacterial disease that can be fatal.
+Leptospirosis is a serious bacterial disease that can be fatal.
 It spreads through the urine of infected rats and is transmitted when dogs drink contaminated water, eat rats, or suffer rat bites.
 The risk is higher in areas with large rat populations, rubbish dumps and sugar cane regions.
 Outbreaks can increase after heavy rain.
 Leptospirosis is a zoonotic disease, meaning it can also infect humans through contaminated food, water or open wounds.
 Vaccination and minimising exposure to potential sources of infection are key to protecting both pets and people.
 We can help.

 Cairns Southside Dog Vaccinations

-Canine Cough Dog Vaccinations
+Kennel Cough Dog Vaccinations

 Cairns Southside Dog Vaccinations